Addono/aknapen.nl/content/blog/20220916-render-azure-log-analytics-make-series-in-grafana.md

 Writing the queries to fetch our data from Log Analytics is rather straight forward.
 However, the graphs it produces aren't as interactive as we would like it to be.

 Also, in the future we would like to be able to easily ingest data from other sources as well.
-Therefore we started evaluating the use of Grafana to render the graphs.
+Therefore, we started evaluating the use of Grafana to render the graphs.

 We would still write our queries in Kusto - Azure Log Analytic's query language - but after that let Grafana render this data in a dashboard.